Loading...

 sudo modprobe -r megaraid_sas && sudo modprobe megaraid_sas

 modprobe -r removes the module (and may refuse if it is in use).
-Immediately re-adding it tests that the system can cleanly reinitialize the driver.
-In production, this can recover from a bad init state, but it must be treated as a controlled operation.
+Re-adding it tests that the system can cleanly reinitialize the driver.
+Treat this as a controlled operation.

 lspci -k -s 03:00.0